Your perfect 7 day itinerary for Vietnam travel this year Skip to main content

 A DAY BEFORE LONG NIGHTS - THE LANDING || PART 10

-As I mentioned earlier, I was seeing double from the first day till now.
+As I mentioned earlier, I have been seeing double from the first day to now.
 My eyes did not improve even a little for many days.
-Everything I used to see was double.
-Two doors, two mobile phones, two coffee cups everything.
-The doctor said my pupils are not moving synchronously as they should and hence you are seeing two images of everything.
-The images are seen separately by both the eyes but our brain combines it as one, while in your case it is still two images.
-But, you will be fine with time.
+Everything I used to see was doubled.
+Two doors, two mobile phones, two coffee cups, everything.
+The doctor said my pupils are not moving synchronously as they should, and hence, you are seeing two images of everything.
+The images are seen separately by both eyes, but our brain combines them as one, while in your case, it is still two images.
+But you will be fine with time.
 With time.
 This is a very vague sentence.
-There is no specific maximum limit nor there is any medicine.
+There is no specific maximum limit, nor is there any medicine.
 You will see normally with time.
 Hence, I waited for " the time ".
-Two days after I came home after being discharged, I picked up my father's phone, opened chrome browser and typed, GB Syndrome patients case studies .
+Two days after I came home after being discharged, I picked up my father's phone, opened Chrome browser, and typed, GB Syndrome patients case studies .
 I wanted to know how much time?
-How everyone else have managed and how much time they took.
+How everyone else has managed and how much time they took.
 I needed to know.
 I needed to be prepared at least.
-I read three case...
+I read th...

 Pangong Tso to Leh - Final Chapter - Ladakh Diaries Page 4